 I left the Czech Republic, my home country, in 2014.
-After 5 years of searching for a new place that I could call “home” I’m settling down in New Zealand.
+After 5 years of searching for a new place that I could call “home” I’ve settled down in New Zealand.
 I don’t plan to go anywhere else anytime soon – unless I visit all the huts which will take me… ehm – you guess.

 Since my teenage years, I’ve been releasing all of my photos in full resolution under free licence so everybody can use them as they please.
 I’ve been doing it via Wikimedia Commons – see my profile there.

 If you enjoy the content that you found here, please consider supporting me.
 Oh, and I’m a member of the Christchurch Tramping Club.